 There’s also the matter of how much you’ll actually get for your console.

 Is it worth it to trade in your Xbox One for an Xbox Series X?

-Given the Xbox Series X costs around the $499 (£459), that means you could cover anywhere between 20% and 40% of that cost by trading it in at the high end.
+Given the Xbox Series X costs around the $499 (£459) mark, that means you could cover anywhere between 17% and 25% of that cost by trading in your console.